Renewable Energy Incentives

 Federal Tax Credit

-The tax credit should equate to federal tax savings of around $5,000 per installation and is processed through the homeowner's IRS tax return.
+The tax credit is processed through the homeowner's IRS tax return.
 The tax credit can be applied to the entire cost of the boiler installation including buffer tanks.
 Tax credits only apply to completed system installations taking place within the tax year and are not retroactive.

 The Investment Tax Credit or ITC, which has been available for other renewable energy installations for years, was finally granted for efficient wood heating after almost a decade of effort by the wood heating industry.
 Please visit this link for more history on the federal tax credit.